merveenoyan/awesome-osml-for-devs/README.md

 There are a ton of open-source models out there that can be deployed by developers, but reducing barrier of entry to use these models and making developers aware of them are necessary, so I created this repository to do so.

 Using the resources here, you can learn to find the model you need and serve it on the platform of your choice using the tools given here.
+Hint: Take a look at foundation models section for one-model-fits-all type of models.

 _Note_: To contribute, send a pull request to this repository.
 Note that this repository is focused on open-source machine learning.